 - Grand Canyon: The Grand Canyon is a no-brainer.
 You can even take a helicopter tour from Vegas like I did!

 - Valley of Fire: Camp at this state park, 50 miles from Vegas, and check out Seven Sisters, Elephant Rock, Beehives, and Fire Wave Trail if time allows.
+Join a hiking tour for some scrambling fun.

 - Historical Ghost Towns: Nevada is home to countless historical ghost towns which make for cool stops.
 Be sure to check out Belmont Mill (north of Valley of Fire) and Gold Point (northwest of Vegas).